 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.

+On April 7, 1942, the Japanese broke through the east side of the main defensive line on Bataan.
+C Company was pulled out of their position along the west side of the line.
+They were ordered to reinforce the eastern portion of the line.
+Traveling south to Mariveles, the tankers started up the eastern road but were unable to reach their assigned area due to the roads being blocked by retreating Filipino and American forces.
 It is not known if Howard took part in the death march.
 What is known is that Howard was held as a prisoner at Cabanatuan.
 Later on, he was sent to Manila and worked on the Bachrach Garage detail.
 The POWs on this detail repaired trucks and other equipment for the Japanese.

 In early October 1944, the Japanese, knowing that it was just a matter of time before the American forces would invade the Philippines, began sending large numbers of POWs to Japan or other occupied countries.
 On October 11, 1944, Howard was taken to Pier 7 in the Port Area of Manila.
 The POWs were boarded onto the Arisan Maru and packed into the ship's hold.
 The next day 80 POWs were moved to the ship's other hold which was partially filled with coal.

 On October 10, 1944, John was boarded onto the Arisan Maru.
 On October 11th, the ship sailed but took a southerly route away from Formosa.
 The ship anchored in a cove off Palawan Island where it remained for ten days.
 During this time, one POW died.